-Every employer, including an organization exempt from federal income tax, who pays wages to employees is responsible for withholding, depositing, paying, and reporting federal income tax, social security and Medicare (FICA) taxes, and federal unemployment tax (FUTA), unless that employer is specifically excepted by law from those requirements or if the taxes clearly do not apply.
+Every employer, including an organization exempt from federal income tax, who pays wages to employees is responsible for withholding, depositing, paying, and reporting federal income tax, social security and Medicare (FICA) taxes, and federal unemployment tax (FUTA), unless that employer is specifically excepted by law from those requirements, or if the taxes clearly do not apply.

-For more information, get a copy of Publication 15, Circular E, Employer's Tax Guide, which summarizes the responsibilities of an employer, Publication 15-A, Employer's Supplemental Tax Guide, Publication 15-B, Employer's Tax Guide to Fringe Benefits, and Form 941, Employer's Quarterly Federal Tax Return.
+For more information, obtain a copy of Publication 15, which summarizes the responsibilities of an employer, Publication 15-A, Publication 15-B, and Form 941.